Biodiv Sci ›› 2025, Vol. 33 ›› Issue (7): 24509. DOI: 10.17520/biods.2024509 cstr: 32101.14.biods.2024509

 Abstract:

-Aims: Understanding the activity patterns, range, and suitable habitats distribution of Mongolian wild ass (Equus hemionus) is essential for assessing its survival strategies in response to environmental changes, and provide scientific basis for formulating the development of effective protection measures for the Equus hemionus in candidate area of Xinjiang’s Kalamaili National Park.
+Aims: Understanding the activity patterns, range, and suitable habitat distribution of Equus hemionus is essential for assessing its survival strategies in response to environmental changes.

-Methods: In this study, we used camera trapping to survey water resource utilization patterns of Equus hemionus during summer season (June to August) from 2021 to 2023 in candidate area of Kalamaili National Park.
-Meanwhile, we studied the kernel activity range of six rescue released Mongolian wild ass fitted with GPS satellite collars, tracking them from 2022 to 2024, in candidate area of Kalamaili National Park.
-Finally, we combined camera trapping and GPS satellite date, and used the BIOMOD2 model to carry out the suitable habitat’s distribution of species during the summer season, and evaluated conservated gap within the candidate area of National Park.
+Methods: In this study, we used camera trapping to survey water resource utilization patterns of Equus hemionus during summer season (June to August) from 2021 to 2023 in Kalamaili National Park candidate area.
+Meanwhile, we studied the kernel activity range of six rescue released Equus hemionus fitted with GPS satellite collars, tracking them from 2022 to 2024 in Kalamaili National Park candidate area.
+Finally, we combined camera trapping and GPS satellite data, and used the BIOMOD2 model to assess the suitable habitat distribution of species during the summer season, and evaluated the conservation gap within national park candidate area.

-Conclusion: Our study has preliminarily obtained the water resource utilization patterns, activity range and suitable habitat distribution of Equus hemionus in candidate area of Kalamaili National Park.
-These findings enrich our understanding of behavioral ecology, and provide scientific basis for guiding the candidate area of national park in developing conservation measures for the protection of endangered species and their habitats.
+Conclusion: Our study has preliminarily obtained the water resource utilization patterns, activity range and suitable habitat distribution of Equus hemionus in Kalamaili National Park candidate area.
+These findings enrich our understanding of behavioral ecology, and provide a scientific basis for developing conservation measures to protect the endangered species and their habitats in national park candidate area.

 Key words: Equus hemionus, camera trapping, GPS collar, species distribution model, protection gap